Adam Marsland: Chaos Band (2004-2008)

-Marsland's album You Don't Know Me was released in 2004 and featured the first appearance of his "Chaos Band", inaugurating a long-running collaboration with soulstress Evie Sands (ex-Cockeyed Ghost guitarist Severo Jornacion also performed with the band until joining the Smithereens in 2006).
+Marsland's album You Don't Know Me was released in 2004 and featured the first appearance of his "Chaos Band," inaugurating a long-running collaboration with soulstress Evie Sands.
+Ex-Cockeyed Ghost guitarist Severo Jornacion also performed with the band until joining the Smithereens in 2006.

-With the Chaos Band and Alan Boyd, Marsland released Long Promised Road: Songs of Dennis and Carl Wilson Live in 2007, recorded by Grammy-winning Beach Boys engineer Mark Linett: a highlight of the album was the only then-currently available version of Dennis Wilson’s 1971 unreleased composition "(Wouldn’t It Be Nice To) Live Again", featuring Sands on lead vocals.
+With the Chaos Band and Alan Boyd, Marsland released Long Promised Road: Songs of Dennis and Carl Wilson Live in 2007, recorded by Grammy-winning Beach Boys engineer Mark Linett.
+A highlight of the album was the, currently unavailable at the time, version of Dennis Wilson’s 1971 unreleased composition, "(Wouldn’t It Be Nice To) Live Again," featuring Sands on lead vocals.

 Second solo releases (2008-2017)

 Marsland returned to his original music with the compilation album Daylight Kissing Night in 2008.
 Marsland followed in 2009 with a 23-track double album, Go West, and six months later with Hello Cleveland, which was recorded on the road in less than 9 hours.
-Both Daylight Kissing Night and Go West briefly charted on amazon.com's top 40 best seller list on the strength of a grass-roots push to fans.
-After a three-year hiatus, he released The Owl And The Full Moon in spring 2013, which was promoted by tours in the US and, for the first time, Europe.
-Four years later he released the southeast Asian-influenced Bulé, partly recorded in Bali.
+Both Daylight Kissing Night and Go West briefly charted on Amazon's top 40 best seller list on the strength of a grass-roots push to fans.
+After a three-year hiatus, he released The Owl And The Full Moon in Spring 2013, which was promoted by tours in the US and, for the first time, Europe.
+Four years later, he released the southeast Asian-influenced Bulé, partly recorded in Bali.